OpInf-LLM: Parametric PDE Solving with LLMs via Operator Inference: Experiments

 \textbf{CodePDE}~\cite{li2025codepde}.
 CodePDE represents a class of LLM-based approaches that directly generate executable PDE solvers in a programming language from a textual description of the governing equations, initial conditions, and boundary conditions.
 It employs a self-debugging mechanism that iteratively refines generated code using execution feedback.
 We apply test-time scaling with 5 independent solver generation rounds, each allowing 5 debugging trials, and report the best-performing solver.

 \textbf{MOL-LLM}~\cite{negrini2025multimodal}.
 MOL-LLM represents multimodal PDE foundation models with language integration, combining a transformer-based PDE foundation model with language inputs.
 The model takes as input the initial state of the discretized solution, the PDE parameter vector, and boundary condition parameters, together with textual tokens describing the governing equation.
 Given these inputs, MOL-LLM outputs the full solution trajectory over a fixed time grid.
-The model is trained for 25000 steps as in the original implementation.\footnote{\href{https://github.com/enegrini/MOL-LLM}{https://github.com/enegrini/MOL-LLM}}
+The model is trained for 25000 steps as in the original implementation.

 \textbf{MOL-LLM (large dataset).} Following the original MOL-LLM work, which is trained on large-scale datasets, we also evaluate a large-data variant of this baseline.
 In this setting, the same MOL-LLM model and training procedure are used, but the training set is expanded to 5000 trajectories per equation sampled from the same underlying distribution.